codingSIM/codingSIM/README.md

 ### Hi there, welcome. 👋

 - 🔭 I’m currently working on my final year project.
-- 📫 How to reach me: codingsim@gmail.com
+- 📫 Reach me at: codingsim@gmail.com
 <!--
 **codingSIM/codingSIM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.